tvdboom/ATOM/docs_sources/api/models/dummy.md

 * By default, the estimator adopts the default parameters provided by its package.
 See the [user guide](../../../user_guide/training/#parameter-customization) on how to customize them.
+* The `quantile` parameter is only used with DummyRegressor.
 * The `random_state` parameter is set equal to that of the trainer.

 <table style="font-size:16px">